 For instance, Jane and Mary go to the same church and both lose their jobs.
 They have encountered the same challenge, yet their reactions are very different.

 Jane prays and can’t sleep.
-Mary prays and has a peace she can’t explain.
-Jane comes to church and concern seems to shrivel her face.
-Mary comes to church with the same concern but a smile.
-Jane urgently asks others to pray for her while Mary tends to be praying for people.
+Mary prays and experiences a “peace” she can’t explain.
+Jane comes to church with a worried, shriveled face.
+Mary enters the building with concern, but a smile.
+Jane urgently asks others to pray for her.
+Mary tends to be praying for people.
 Jane doesn’t have time to serve because she is looking for a job.
 Mary volunteers because she is in between jobs.
-Jane can’t be generous and give to the Lord, while Mary keeps giving because she can’t afford not to.
+Jane feels she can’t afford to give to the Lord.
+Mary believes she can’t afford not to give.
 The reactions are strikingly different.
 Maybe I notice this because I play the unique role of pastor in each person’s life.

 5 Habits to Cultivate Joy

 1) Mary strives to bring glory to God.
 She takes seriously the command to “find out what pleases the Lord” and then she does it.
 Her attitudes, thoughts, and actions bring a smile to God.
 She is committed to this habit when things are going her way and when life is a struggle.
 To put it bluntly, her circumstances are secondary to her purpose.
 She is more concerned about pleasing God than herself or anyone else.

 2) Mary enjoys God’s gift of community.
 Paul wrote “Be completely humble and gentle; be patient, bearing with one another in love.”
 God provides a place for people to belong.
 A place where they can do life together “with one another in love.”
 Mary has decided to spend her life practicing loving others unselfishly in the context of a church family.
 Being humble, gentle, patient, and forgiving doesn’t work best with strangers.
 They greatest impact takes place when we use them among those who know us and among those with whom we have committed to know: God’s family.